reuk/wayverb/docs_source/image_source.md

 the image source depth is increased to facilitate a longer reverb tail, third-order image sources will take 100 seconds to compute, and fourth-order sources will take 3 hours.
 Fifth-order sources will take 12 days.
-Clearly, it is not possible to achieve Wayverb's efficiency goal of "minutes, rather than hours" using this naive image source technique.
+Clearly, it is not possible to achieve Wayverb's efficiency goal of "ten minutes or fewer" under all circumstances using this naive image source technique.

 The majority of higher-order image sources found with the naive algorithm will be invalid.
 That is, they will fail the audibility test.
 For example, for